SA sodium ascorbate

 A study of the medical literature showed that there was scientific rationale for such a treatment, which motivated me to start recommending vitamin C in those who have need, and to write the original document.
 After several years of expanded understanding of whooping cough in babies as young as 2 weeks of age, and older children, I’ve received hundreds of letters of appreciation telling me how the protocol worked for parents using it on their own.

-Broader experience and observation has highlighted individual differences and unique situations, and resulted in technique refinements and improvements to the pre-existing write up.
+Broader experience and observation have highlighted individual differences and unique situations, and resulted in technique refinements and improvements to the pre-existing write up.
 New medical literature references have also been added.

 You must carefully read every word of this long document.
-Please do not jump to the protocol if you do not understand the full picture, you may struggle to work out how, when and why to adjust vitamin C dosing.
+Please do not jump to the protocol if you do not understand the full picture.
+If you do, you may struggle to work out how, when and why to adjust vitamin C dosing.
 Your child’s health and recovery is worth a few hours of your time to learn.

 If you have a cooperative medical provider, this document can serve as a guideline for them and you to work together.
 However, as you will see by parents’ experiences on drsuzanne.net, most parents use the document on their own with success.
 Their stories will give you hope to put aside the negative messages propagated by ignorant and miseducated mainstream media and the conventional medical system.